FCimendere/100-Days-of-Code-Python/Day#34/README.md

-This is a quiz application.
+It is an upgrade of the quiz application designed on Day#17.

 The project is designed as object oriented programming (OOP).
 Questions are requested using the Open Trivia API endpoint.
 These questions are displayed sequentially on the GUI app screen.